 Mr. Hawthorne studied choral composition with Alice Parker through her course, Writing for Voices.
 His compositional project, The Portland Psalter Vol I and II, are used in Episcopal liturgies throughout North America.

-Inclusive teaching practices have been a particular interest to Mr. Hawthorne, earning him the Oregon Disabilities Mega Conference Educator of the Year in 2008.
+Inclusive teaching practices have been a particular interest to Mr. Hawthorne, earning him the 2008 Oregon Disability Mega Conference Educator of the Year.
 Additionally, as a part of Mr. Hawthorne’s desire to honor the various cultures represented in the membership of the choir program and our school, the program picks a geographic region to focus on each year.
-Recent years have focused on the South Pacific Islands, and the continents of Africa, Central and South America.
-This coming academic year, 2019-2020 the focus will be on Asian Countries of the Pacific Rim.
+In recent years concerts have featured music from the South Pacific Islands, and the continents of Africa, Central and South America and Asia.

-During his tenure at Tigard High School, the Concert Choir has been selected to perform at the OSAA State Choir Championships each year.
-Students regularly qualify for State in their respective solo voice divisions (Mezzo, Alto, Tenor, Baritone) at the district level, and have placed 1st in Tenor (2019) and 4th in Baritone (2018) at the OSAA State Solo Contest.
+During his tenure at Tigard High School, the Concert Choir has continued to be selected to perform at the OSAA State Choir Championships each year.
+Students continue to regularly qualify for State in their respective solo voice divisions (Mezzo Soprano, Alto, Tenor, Baritone) at the district level, and have placed 1st in Tenor (2019) and 4th in Baritone (2018) at the OSAA State Solo Contest.

-Mr. Hawthorne is a member of the American Choral Directors Association (ACDA), the National Association of Music Educators (NAfME), and the Organization of American Kodály Educators (OAKE).
+Mr. Hawthorne is a member of the American Choral Directors Association (ACDA) and the National Association of Music Educators (NAfME).